Building Materials & Supplies Trends

 By The Numbers

-Ranking recoveries: While other inventory categories are not as straightforward to value, there are some general rules of thumb to keep in mind.
+Ranking Recoveries: While other inventory categories are not as straightforward to value, there are some general rules of thumb to keep in mind.
 Shingles, insulation, wallboard and other commodity-like products are commonly standardized and widely marketable, meaning that gross recoveries are typically strong.
-However, drywall is typically lower recovering because it has slim margins, has high transportation costs and is prone to breakage.
-Other items such as fasteners, moldings, windows and doors are marketable but have specific applications, resulting in higher discounts.
-The least marketable and lowest recovering categories include anything that is colored such as siding, composite decking or moldings with custom profiles.
-While there is a market, it’s much more limited and buyers demand steep discounts.
+However, drywall typically has lower recovery because it has slim margins, has high transportation costs and is prone to breakage.
+Other items such as fasteners, moldings, windows and doors are marketable, but have specific applications, resulting in higher discounts.
+The least marketable and lowest-recovering categories include any items that are colored such as siding, composite decking or moldings with custom profiles.
+While there are markets for these items, they are much more limited and buyers demand steep discounts.

-Some building products are made-to-order including roofing and flooring trusses, custom millwork, kitchen countertops and bath vanities.
-Special orders can be high or low recovering depending on the circumstances.
-If they are backed by an order, they usually have a high recovery value because it is assumed the customer will take them for a project that’s underway.
-However, special orders that are abandoned, refused or returned are typically very low recovering.
+Some building products are made to order including roofing and flooring trusses, custom millwork, kitchen countertops and bath vanities.
+Special orders can be high- or low-recovering depending on the circumstances; however, they usually have a high recovery value because it is assumed that customers will take them for projects that are already underway.
+However, special orders that are abandoned, refused or returned are typically very low-recovering.
 Lenders should look to appraisers to understand the nature of special orders.
 It is recommended that any inventory with a deposit against it be made ineligible.
-Work that is in-process, such as custom hanging doors or roof trusses, is not typically converted.
-Rather, it’s assumed these items would be sold to competitors at a steep discount.
+Products that are in process, such as custom hanging doors or roof trusses, are not typically converted.
+Rather, it is assumed that these items would be sold to competitors at a steep discount.

-Expenses can add up: In general, gross recoveries are high for building products distributors, but oftentimes the biggest surprise for lenders is the liquidation expenses that, in some cases, can be as high as 20 percent.
+Expenses Can Add Up: In general, gross recoveries are typically high for building products distributors, but often the biggest surprise for lenders is the liquidation expenses that, in some cases, can be as high as 20 percent.
 Most sell to either retailers or pro builders, which rely on delivery of products to stores or job sites.
-In such liquidation scenarios, costs to maintain that delivery fleet are typically included in the liquidation expenses and can be as high as seven percent.
+In such liquidation scenarios, costs to maintain a delivery fleet are typically included in the liquidation expenses and can be as high as 7 percent.
 For companies that rely heavily on salespeople to maintain customer relationships and market products, an additional commission expense may be built into the liquidation scenario.
 Depending on whether buildings are owned or leased, real estate may also contribute to the expense burden.

-Seasonality swings: Unsurprisingly, building products is a very seasonal business; April through October is typically the high selling period during which time as much as 70 to 80 percent of sales may occur.
-However, variations in the weather can shift this timeframe from year to year, which is why a high-low analysis is always recommended.
-Values can swing by as much as five to fifteen points between seasons.
-Appraisers can help lenders understand the additional risks associated with low season liquidations to mitigate exposures.
+Seasonal Swings: Not surprisingly, the building products industry is a very seasonal business.
+April through October is typically the high-selling period, during which time as much as 70 to 80 percent of sales may occur.
+However, variations in the weather can shift this timeframe from year to year, which is why a high-low analysis is typically recommended.
+Values can swing by as much as 5 to 15 percentage points between seasons.
+Appraisers can help lenders understand the additional risks associated with low-season liquidations to mitigate exposures.